KNg-02/Python-Word-Counter-and-Ranking/README.md

 <h1 align="center">Word Counter and Ranking Program</h1>

 ## About:
-This program efficiently counts the no. of words based on each character's skill, before ranking them in descending order.
+This program efficiently counts the no. of words based on each subject's description, before ranking them in descending order.

 Data for the above is stored in a .csv to effectively store large amounts of info.
-Each character has their own set of categories with one value of each, (Class, Rarity and Position and Year), allowing the user to filter said characters through their sub-categories, and/or also learn the individual word counts for the latter.
+Each subject has their own set of categories with one value of each, (Class, Rarity and Position and Year), allowing the user to filter said subjects through their sub-categories, and/or also learn the individual word counts for the latter.
-At the beginning, you may filter characters through said categories, or simply display all data.
+At the beginning, you may filter subjects through said categories, or simply display all data.

 ## Requirements
 **Pandas library**: Handling of .csv